 We’re saving lives

-Thank you for helping us with this for these 20 years.
+Thank you for helping us with this for 25 years.

 Denisa Augustínová